What Qualcomm's new Snapdragon chip may mean for the Galaxy S9

 The X20 LTE modem embedded on the chip adds support for 1.2 Gbps Gigabit LTE.
 It's 20 percent faster for peak and real-world speeds than the older X16 modem.
 You'll be able to download a 3GB movie in less than three minutes.

-The Snapdragon 845's lightning-fast connection speeds allow users to enjoy immersive XR experiences in more places, download a 3GB movie in less than 3 minutes, just before boarding a flight and access large files or apps in the cloud as fast as those stored in their phones' memory.
+The Snapdragon 845's lightning-fast connection speeds allow users to enjoy immersive XR experiences in more places, download a 3GB movie in less than three minutes (just before boarding a flight and access large files or apps in the cloud as fast as those stored in their phones' memory.

 Bluetooth 5 enables ultra-low power wireless ear bud support and lets you broadcast audio to multiple devices.
 It can make your ear buds up to 50 percent more battery efficient.